ohzecodes/the-Great-Hotel-App/readme.md

 2. Step by Step forms
 3. Employ Redux

-## Aproach taken

-I knew I had limited time to work on this project so planing was exremely important.
-I started off with sketching the front end on a white board.
-Then, I worked on integrating the mongodb and other related functions and build my apis, then after building my fronend, I worked on validating the data.
-Lastly, I saw if there is any need of anything else to work on.

-## Usage
+## Form Input

-run `npm run key` to enter your mongo connection string

-### First form:
+### First form (New Hotel Form):

-- hotel name should be unique
+- Hotel name should be unique
-- name, city, and streetaddress should be 5 or more characters
+- name, city, and street address should be 5 or more characters

 - Image:
   - as of this moment only one image is allowed per hotel
-  - ImageName: must be alphanumeric charecters only
+  - ImageName: must be alphanumeric characters only
   - Image size must not be bigger than 5MB.
   - Images must have a unique name.
   - each hotel has an image-> the user cannot submit the form without image
   - hotels cannot stay without a picture.
-  - Images may be added on the storage if the hotel is not there meaning eventhough if there is an error on validation still the image will be posted.
-The user is expected to fix the problem if validation error .
+  - Images may be added on the storage if the hotel is not there meaning even though if there is an error on validation still the image will be posted.
+The user is expected to fix the problem if validation error.
-  - images are handled by multer which is an multiware for multipart form data handling ---> link for this is in the reference section.
+  - images are handled by Multer which is an middleware for multipart form data handling ---> link for this is in the reference section.

-## Second Form
+## Second Form(Review an Existing Hotel)

 User needs to select the hotel and then use the stars to rate his stay.